JanHerca/urantiapedia/output/wikijs/en/article/606/Vol8_1.md

 ## Thought For The Month

-> “Man can find the love of God without facts, and man can discover the laws of God without love, but man can never begin to appreciate the infinite symmetry, the supernal harmony, the exquisite repleteness of the all-inclusive nature of the first Source and Centre until he has found divine law and divine love and has experientially unified these in his own evolving cosmic philosophy.” (_The URANTIA Book_ [UB 111:6.6](/en/The_Urantia_Book/111#p6_6))
+> “Man can find the love of God without facts, and man can discover the laws of God without love, but man can never begin to appreciate the infinite symmetry, the supernal harmony, the exquisite repleteness of the all-inclusive nature of the first Source and Centre until he has found divine law and divine love and has experientially unified these in his own evolving cosmic philosophy.” (_The URANTIA Book_ <a id="a58_409"></a>[UB 111:6.6](/en/The_Urantia_Book/111#p6_6))

 ## Looking Forward To New Adventures